apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

 3. Some APIs on the *AdminMgr* do organization checks, matching the org on the admin role with that on the target.
 There are two types of organziations, User and Permission.

- For example, de/assignUser(User, Role) will verify that the caller has an ADMIN role with a matching user org unit, *userOU*, on the target user.
+ For example, de/assignUser(User, Role) will verify that the caller has an ADMIN role with a matching user org unit that matches the ou of the target user.

- There is similar check on grant/revokePermission(Role, Permission), where the caller must have activated ADMIN role matching the perm org unit, *permOU*, corresponding with the permission being targeted.
+ There is similar check on grant/revokePermission(Role, Permission), where the caller must have activated ADMIN role matching the perm org unit that matches the ou on the target permission.

  The complete list of APIs that enforce range and OU checks follow: